-Students who qualify for ESOL services in middle school receive English language development instruction from an ESOL teacher and enroll in the grade-appropriate English language development course.
+Students who qualify for ESOL services in middle school receive English language development instruction from an ESOL teacher.

-ESOL teachers in middle school, deliver language instruction by co-teaching during content instruction, and/or providing direct language instruction in an ESOL Seminar, and through co-planning and consultative service with classroom teachers.
+ESOL teachers in middle school, deliver language instruction by co-teaching during content instruction, and/ or providing direct language instruction in an ESOL class, and through co-planning and consultative service with classroom teachers.